 Lawmakers are continuing to put pressure on Customs and Border Protection (CBP) to detail and justify stops and searches of general aviation aircraft that are flying within U.S. borders.
 Eight Senate Republicans wrote Homeland Security acting Secretary Rand Beers seeking a report by Nov.
 15 on every stop and search since 2009 and the reasons behind the searches.
 “The abrupt increase in the number of stops and searches of personnel aboard general aviation aircraft raises concerns that CBP may ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lawmakers Seek Answers On Aircraft Searcheswebhead".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lawmakers Seek Answers On Aircraft Searcheswebhead".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.